-A-WOW (www.awownow.org) is focused on women empowerment in nine countries.
-Recently, the Founder and CEO of AWOW, Carolyn Wright, was in India opening up a store in Nasik to market quilts and other products produced by widows in rural areas of the State of Maharashtra.
+A-WOW is focused on women empowerment in nine countries.
+Carolyn Wright, the Founder and CEO of A-WOW, was recently in India to open a store in Nasik, selling quilts and other products produced by widows in rural areas of the state of Maharashtra.

 FWOP New Affiliate – Based in Jakarta, Indonesia, XSProject is a nonprofit organization that works to improve the lives of poor families living at Jakarta’s trash picker communities.
 XSProject believes that breaking the generational cycle of trash picking is the best way to a better life for the trash picker communities.
 We focus on three areas of greatest need:

 - XSEducation Scholarship Program: Provides the children of trash pickers a K-12 education.

 - XSProject in the Community: Addressing the medical, vision and dental challenges of the families along with vocational training for young women and mothers and micro-financing opportunities.

 - Consumer Awareness: Educating consumers about the environmental effects of trash on poverty and the world.